jesrockr/stm32_f9p_gnss_logger/README.md

 ## Optional External New-Log Button

 It might be of interest to add a button to start/stop recording, by advancing to a new file.
-This would be for using the f9p when configured as a rover, instead of a static base station.
+This would be for using the f9p configured as a rover, instead of a static base station.
 Separate .ubx files could be logged to discriminate between multiple ground control points.

 The onboard FK407M2-ZGT6 `KEY` button was not reliable as a readable GPIO during testing.
 Button-triggered file rotation is disabled by default.